wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/03-interacting-with-the-wp-rest-api.md

 }
 ```

-Hit send again, and the book will be created, returning the JSON response of the new post.
+Hit send again, and the book will be created, returning the JSON response of the new book.

-To be sure, go ahead and check the post in the WP dashboard, and you should see the book.
+To be sure, go ahead and check the book in the WP dashboard, and you should see the book.

-To update a post, you use the same request configuration to add a post, but you change the endpoint URL to include the post id.
+To update a book, you use the same request configuration to add a book, but you change the endpoint URL to include the book id.

-To delete a post, you use the same endpoint URL as updating a post, but you change the request method to DELETE, and don't send any data in the request body.
+To delete a book, you use the same endpoint URL as updating a book, but you change the request method to DELETE, and don't send any data in the request body.

 You'll also notice that deleting a post actually moves it to the trash, and doesn't permanently delete it.
 This matches the behavior of the WordPress dashboard.